VenkataNarayanaYarava/DevOps-Task/aws-eks/readmefornewclusterconfig.md

 Script Path:

-2. After successfull creation of EKS, need to setup the ingress controller to access our applications from the outside/external
+2. After successfull creation of EKS, need to setup the ingress controller to access our applications from the outside/external  and ONE MORE Option we can use is AWS ELB config in eks

 I am going to install the nginx ingress controller in eks cluster.